frictionlessdata/livemark/pages/feature-reference/appearance.md

 ## About

-This feature adds an information about the project or the page to the top right corner:
+This feature adds information about the project or the page to the top right corner:

 ```yaml image
 path: ../../assets/about.png